Black Friday Android phone deals: Samsung, OnePlus, Google, more | ZDNet

 B&H currently has a sweet Google Pixel 3 XL deal, putting the device at a record-low of $199.99 ($700 off).
 While the 3-year old handheld no longer competes with the flagships of today, it's more than capable of handling present-day tasks like browsing social media, taking pictures and videos, and streaming your favorite shows on the go.
 And for less than $200, Pixel 3 XL is still a candidate to receive Google's latest Android 12 software.

 It was only months ago when Samsung introduced its latest foldable smartphone, the Galaxy Z Flip 3 5G.
 ZDNet's Matthew Miller gave the device an excellent rating, complimenting the flip phone for its improved durability and reasonable price, among other things.
-During Samsung Week, the Galaxy Z Flip 3 can be yours for just $949.99 ($100 off) or as low as $349.99 with an eligible trade-in.
+Today, the Galaxy Z Flip 3 can be yours for just $946.35 ($103 off), Amazon Prime shipping included.
 The best part?
 The discounted price tag is for the 256GB model which is twice the storage of the base.

 As always, we will be monitoring all the Android phone deals available over the next month.
 Be sure to follow this page for the most up-to-date promotions available.